The last page of World War II

 aboard anyway, and certainly glad he did.

-talking about the boys from Ellsworth, out here, and today I got mail and
+and I were talking about the boys from Ellsworth, out here, and today I

-news of Merle Marcus and Maynard Nelson.
-Certainly too bad.
+got mail and news of Merle Marcus and Maynard Nelson.
+Certainly

-So far, out here, I've met Mervin Johnson and Walter Sevold of Radcliffe.
+too bad.
+So far, out here, I've met Mervin Johnson and Walter Sevold

-it's about time to knock off.
-Things are getting pretty rugged out
+so guess it's about time to knock off.
+Things are getting pretty

-here; that's about all I can say.
-I only hope, as we all do, that's
+rugged out here; that's about all I can say.
+I only hope, as we all

-it's over pretty soon, and we can all come home.
-After nearly two
+do, that's it's over pretty soon, and we can all come home.
+After

 |